Training structure

 Faculty of Science

-The 2nd year computer science course taught at the Lycée is focused on advanced concepts in algorithmics and programming:
+The 10th grade computer science course taught at the high school focuses on advanced concepts in algorithms and programming:

 # Tree data structures: binary trees, heaps, ABRs, priority queues

-# Sort by heap, lower bound on sorting
+# Sort by pile, lower bound on sort

 # Graph structure: representations (adjacency matrices, edge lists, neighbor lists)

-# Basic algorithms (connectedness, depth and width paths, topological sorting)
+# Basic algorithms (connectivity, depth-first and breadth-first search, topological sorting)

-# Introduction to object programming (encapsulation, late binding, classes, methods, etc.)
+# Introduction to object-oriented programming (encapsulation, late binding, classes, methods, etc.)

 # Programming in Python